chaseaham/Operations/README.md

-# [Your Name]'s Cybersecurity & Intelligence Portfolio
+# Alexander Chase's Cybersecurity & Intelligence Portfolio

 Welcome to my GitHub portfolio!
-I am a dedicated cybersecurity and intelligence professional with expertise in **Cyber Threat Analysis**, **Data Analytics**, and **Information Assurance**.
+I am a dedicated cybersecurity and intelligence professional with expertise in **Cyber Threat Analysis**,**Digital Forensics**, **Data Analytics**, and **Information Assurance**.
 This repository showcases my projects, skills, and contributions in these domains, demonstrating my ability to protect systems, analyze threats, and derive actionable insights.
-Below, you'll find an overview of my work, organized by key areas of expertise.
+Below, I've included an overview of my work, organized by key areas of expertise.

 ---